tjaekel/Teesny_4_1/README.md

 ## Reliability
-it does <b>not</b> work forever: it happens that the WebBrowsers are timing out (no traffic anymore from MCU), all crashes or the command line (shell) stopps, MCU reboots and provides a crash report
+it does <b>not</b> work forever: it happens that the WebBrowsers are timing out (no traffic anymore from MCU), all crashes or the command line (shell) stops, MCU reboots and provides a crash report
 - the Arduino LIBs are not very reliable (not for professional use)